 Orlando Counseling for Social Anxiety

-Treating Social Anxiety with Cognitive Behavioral Therapy in Children, Teens, and Adults.
+Treating Social Anxiety with Cognitive Behavioral Therapy (CBT) in Children, Teens, and Adults

 At GroundWork Counseling in Orlando, our counselors and therapists often work with individuals of all ages suffering from Social Anxiety Disorder.
 Social Anxiety Disorder (SAD) is an anxiety disorder that is typified by extreme self-consciousness and excessive anxiety about common social situations.
 Social anxiety can pertain to just one type of social situation, such as having an extreme fear of public speaking.
 However, in social anxiety’s most severe form, the person experiences anxiety symptoms and feels extremely self-conscious just about anytime they are around other people.
 Our Orlando Counselors state that SAD can be seen in a variety of age groups, from children, teens, and adults.
 However, it is most common to see these types of symptoms arise during pre-teen or teen years as peer interactions and relationships become an important aspect of development.